adamsissoko/CS340/README.md

-Certainly, here's a professional, technical README that emphasizes the project's key features and your skills.
+Certainly, here's a revised README that maintains a professional tone while describing the project:

 ---